El Salvador’s poverty rate is 26.6 percent, with 18.1 percent of Salvadoran households living in relative poverty and 8.5 in extreme poverty.

-Crime and violence are one of the main reasons El Salvador has a high poverty rate in 2021.
-They have a direct impact on the daily lives of most Salvadorans, especially those living in poverty.
+One of the main reasons El Salvador continues to have a high poverty rate in 2023 is crime and violence.
+Even though crime and violence in 2023 are at the lowest levels in over 30 years, the impact it had in the daily lives of most Salvadorans, especially those living in poverty, continues.

-Also, most families or individuals living in poverty can only afford to reside in areas with high crime and violence.
-Living in these areas means having less access to employment and proper education.
+Most families or individuals living in poverty could only afford to reside in areas with high crime and violence numbers.
+Living in these areas meant having less access to employment and proper education.

-Areas with high poverty levels have a hard time attracting new businesses; therefore, the unemployment numbers in the area are higher than in safer areas.
+These areas with high poverty levels had and continue to have a hard time attracting new businesses or investors; therefore, the unemployment numbers in these areas continue to be higher than in safer locations.

-Education also gets affected by crime and violence.
-Fear of crime discourages parents and children from attending high school and even enroll in universities.
+Education is also affected by crime and violence.
+Fear of crime discouraged parents and children from attending high school and enrolling in universities.

-In summary, crime and violence prevent many people from gaining proper employment and education; it keeps the poverty cycle alive.
+In summary, crime and violence prevented many people from gaining proper employment and education; that continues today, even with improved security.
+This issue keeps the poverty cycle alive.

 Corruption by public officials has affected the levels of poverty in El Salvador.
-Over the last 20 plus years, money that could have been used to help individuals out of poverty ended in the hands of corrupted public officials.
+Over the last 25 or more years, the nation has experienced numerous corruption cases involving government officials.

-An example of corruption by Salvadoran public officials at the highest level is that the last four Salvadoran presidents have had legal problems related to money and corruption.
+A blatant example of corruption by Salvadoran public officials at the highest level is that the last four presidents have had legal problems related to money laundering and corruption.

-All the money stolen by Government officials could have helped reduce the poverty levels in El Salvador.
+All the money stolen by these four Government officials, and many others, could have helped reduce the poverty levels in El Salvador.

 Low Levels of Education

-Also, getting teachers to go to teach in these areas is not easy.
-Teachers have the constant fear of getting attacked by criminal organizations just by venturing into the communities.
+Furthermore, getting teachers to go to teach in these areas is not easy.
+Teachers fear getting attacked or extorted by criminal organizations just for venturing into these communities.

-Another issue with education in impoverished communities is student’s attendance.
-Some parents don’t allow their kids to attend school because they fear that their kids could be attacked by gangs or forced to join them.
+Another issue with education in impoverished communities is student attendance.
+Some parents don’t allow their kids to attend school because they fear they could be attacked by gangs or forced to join them.

-By only having a low level of education, these kids will miss future opportunities that can help them and their families get out of poverty.
+By just having a low degree of education, these children will blow future open doors that can assist them and their families in escaping poverty.

 Lack of Opportunities

-Lack of opportunities is another factor that keeps the poverty cycle going.
-There is no denying that people who live in poverty have less access to opportunities to get a high-paying job or a proper job.
+Lack of opportunities is another factor that keeps the Salvadoran poverty cycle going.
+There are limited options in the country for getting high-paying jobs.

 Some employers will hesitate to hire an individual based on the location the person lives.
 Furthermore, job opportunities near poverty-stricken areas are limited, and they don’t pay as well.

-Lack of opportunities to earn a living is not a problem only in impoverished areas.
-This is a problem that affects all Salvadorans, even those with college degrees.
+The lack of opportunities for acquiring a high-paying job is not a problem only in impoverished areas; this problem affects all Salvadorans, even those with college degrees.